netemera/lorawan-application-data-api/netemera-lorawan-application-data-api-v3.md

 Netemera LoRaWAN Application Data API V3 is an HTTPS-based interface that enables programmatic communication with commissioned end-devices organized into applications.

-A client can subscribe to receive live uplink packets via SSE ([Server Sent Events](https://www.w3.org/TR/eventsource/)) and send downlink packets via a [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) endpoint.
+A client can subscribe to receive real-time uplink packets via SSE ([Server Sent Events](https://www.w3.org/TR/eventsource/)) and send downlink packets via a [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) endpoint.
 Additional RESTful endpoints allow for retrieval of historical communications.

 The API is available at the following base URL: https://APPLICATION_SERVER_HOST/api/v3.
 Requests and response bodies are formatted in [JSON](https://www.json.org/) and the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) protocol is used for authorization.